yeshninanayakkara/cybersecurity-portfolio/README.md

 A showcase of my cybersecurity projects, skills, and achievements.

 # Cybersecurity Portfolio
 Hi, I'm Yeshni Nanayakkara!
 A cybersecurity professional passionate about safeguarding digital environments and implementing innovative IT solutions.

+ Aspiring Cybersecurity Analyst with hands-on experience in threat detection, vulnerability management, and incident response.
+ Seeking an internship opportunity to further develop skills in Security Operations Center (SOC) operations and contribute to the protection of organizational IT infrastructures.

 ## Skills
 - 🔒 Cyber Threat Analysis